AdobeDocs/campaign.en/help/v8/config/push-settings.md

 ## Configure Adobe Campaign Extension in your mobile property {#configure-extension}

 The **Adobe Campaign Classic extension** for Adobe Experience Platform Mobile SDKs powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.

-This extension is pre-installed on your environment and must be configured.
+This extension, which applies to both Campaign Classic v7 and Campaign v8, is pre-installed on your environment and must be configured.
 To configure the extension for your mobile tag property, follow these steps:

 1. Open the tag property you created before.
 1. From the left navigation, browse to **Extensions**, and open the **Catalog** tab.
 Use the search field to find the **Adobe Campaign Classic** extension.